 Step 3.
 Installing Coppermine Photo Gallery.

-First thing to do is to go to Coppermine’s download page and download the latest stable version of Coppermine Photo Gallery, At the moment of writing this article it is version 1.5.40:
+The first thing to do is to go to Coppermine’s download page and download the latest stable version of Coppermine Photo Gallery, At the moment of writing this article it is version 1.5.40:

 We will need to change some folders permissions: